manni8436/Legend-of-the-Greek-Gods/README.md

 [Here is a link to the final project](https://manni8436.github.io/MS1-Project/)

 ## INITIAL DESIGN
-*   My initial idea for this project was to create a informative website about the Greek Gods.
-My target audience is anyone who is interested in Greek Mythology, this can cover a huge spectrum of ages, genders and interest levels from children who want to learn about the Greek Gods, anyone who wants to use the site for projects, to the educated who just want to read something fun and interesting.
+*   My initial idea for this project was to create an informative website about the Greek Gods.
+My target audience is anyone who is interested in Greek Mythology, this can cover a huge spectrum of ages, genders and interest levels.
+This ranges from children who want to learn about the Greek Gods, to anyone who wants to use the site for projects, to those who just want to read something fun and interesting.

 * The main features that I wanted to include are:

     * Easy to use navigation menu.
     * Easy to read information.
-    * A black and gold colour scheme that stands out but is not over overwhelming.
+    * A black and gold colour scheme that stands out, but is not overwhelming.

 ## FINAL DESIGN